AI-multimodal/Lightshow/paper.md

 development at synchrotron light sources further improves the spatial, temporal and energy resolution of XAS, which opens new avenues in XAS research.

-Despite the growing demands in first-principles XAS spectroscopy, carrying out practical calculations correctly is far from trivial, and requires a great deal of expertise in the electronic structure theory, creating a formidable barrier for non-expert researchers.
-Most of the practical challenges boil down to the proper choice of input parameters, which depends on the level of theory, details of the implementation of the simulation software and the atomic structure of the system.
+Despite the growing demands for first-principles XAS spectroscopy, carrying out practical calculations correctly is far from trivial and requires a great deal of expertise in the electronic structure theory, creating a formidable barrier for non-expert researchers.
+Most of the practical challenges boil down to the proper choice of input parameters, which depends on the level of theory, details of the implementation of the simulation software, and the atomic structure of the system.
 A general purpose software package for generating XAS simulation input files for multiple codes does not exist. `Lightshow` has been developed to fill this gap.
 It provides not only sets of default input parameters based on